johannesulf/cosmology-school-2023/program.md

     caption: "Image Credit: Mansfield & Diemer"
 ---

-Detailed program information is forthcoming.
+Detailed program information is enclosed below.

 We will be providing morning and afternoon coffee/snacks during breaks.
-Lunch and dinner will *not* be catered, but there are many good and varied restaurants on Central Campus.
-We may organize a School dinner midway through the week.
-Finally, we will definitely organize an outdoor activity, possibly canoeing on Gallup Pond (pending decent weather).
+Lunch and dinner will *not* be catered, but there are many good and varied restaurants on Central Campus; we will provide a doc with local recommendations.
+Finally, we are organizing an outdoor trip - canoeing on Argo Pond.
+The Pond is walking distance to CCCB (30 mins max); lunch will be catered and made available there, prior to canoeing.

+image:
+    path: /assets/images/preliminary_program.png